nicolelau/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/01-installing-liferay-dxp/01-installing-liferay-on-an-application-server/05-installing-liferay-on-websphere.md

 * Dependencies ZIP file
 * OSGi Dependencies ZIP file

-See [Obtaining Liferay](../03-obtaining-liferay.md) to learn more about available Liferay DXP downloads.
+See [Downloading Liferay DXP](../03-downloading-liferay-dxp.md) to learn more about available Liferay DXP downloads.

 The [`LIFERAY_HOME` directory](../../14-reference/01-liferay-home.md) is where Liferay DXP stores and manages files and folders required to function.
 On WebSphere, the `LIFERAY_HOME` directory is typically `[Install Location]/WebSphere/AppServer/profiles/[your-profile]/liferay`.